Arborator/arborator-documentation/README.md

 ### Inviting Collaborators

-You can directly invitating collaborators to your project by browsing to the project settings.
-You can choose to invite administrators or annotators.
-There, click on add button you will find a list of different users of the system you can select and add other user collaborators or use the search field to find them.
+You can invite collaborators directly to your project by accessing the project settings.
+You can search for the user in the user list, define the role and click on the "share" button.

 <div style="text-align:center">
       <img src="assets/images/3-add-users.png" alt="drawing" width="900"/>